What Is Causing This Error?

 Then click Continue to grant WP Mail SMTP access to your Google account.

 You’ll be redirected to your WordPress admin area.
-You should also see a success notice on the WP Mail SMTP settings page.
+A success notice also appears on the WP Mail SMTP settings page.

-Publishing your app and reauthorizing your SMTP plugin should resolve the ‘Error 403: access_denied’ issue.
+Publishing your app and reauthorizing your SMTP plugin resolves the ‘Error 403: access_denied’ issue.

 Note: If you’d like to learn more about sending emails with WP Mail SMTP through the Gmail API, see WP Mail SMTP’s Gmail mailer guide.